clarklindev/threejourney/32-post-processing/readme.md

 - first load the texture

 - remove uTime uniform
-- add a uNormalMap uniform
+- add a uNormalMap uniform with null value
+- this will allow us to send our own texture to vertex shader
+- Load the texture with the TextureLoader and use it directly on the uNormalMap uniform:

+displacementPass.material.uniforms.uNormalMap.value = textureLoader.load('/textures/interfaceNormalMap.png');

+- update the fragmentShader of the DisplacementShader
+- make values between -1 to 1

 ```js
 const DisplacementShader = {